TinoPavic/SkyWave/README.md

-# NVIS-1D
+# SkyWave
-NVIS is mode of propagation used for HF radio.
+Skywave is mode of propagation used for HF radio.